k4ustu3h/forkicons/.github/CONTRIBUTING.md

-# Lawnicons contributing guide
+# Forkicons contributing guide

-Welcome to the Lawnicons contributing guide!
-This file will tell you what you need to know to contribute to Lawnicons.
+Welcome to the Forkicons contributing guide!
+This file will tell you what you need to know to contribute to Forkicons.

-Before you start, please [fork](https://github.com/LawnchairLauncher/lawnicons/fork) the project and clone it to your machine.
+Before you start, please [fork](https://github.com/k4ustu3h/forkicons/fork) the project and clone it to your machine.

 Afterwards, you can either contribute icons or code.